 A little while ago, I was at a get together with some friends.
-While all the guys were off doing the BBQ’ing thing, one of the girls said “While none of the guys are here, I have a question; Should it hurt while being physically intimate?”
+While all the guys were off doing the BBQ’ing thing, one of the girls said “While none of the guys are here, I have a question; Should my pelvis hurt while having sex?”

 My first thought was: “Good on you for asking that question!”
 While many people experience this kind of pain, not many of them ever discuss it, and even fewer seek help for it.
 And while it is common, like so many other pelvic floor disorders, it is not normal.
 My next thought was: “I wonder what lies at the root of that pain?”

 So lets start with talking a little about pain.
 Pain is a normal part of being human and is essential to our survival.
 It is our body’s way of alerting us to harm, or potential harm, so that we can change our behaviour in order to protect ourselves.
 Like when you touch a hotplate – that pain in your finger tells you to pull away, then you can check for damage do what you need to protect any wounds.
 Sometimes the experience will also cause muscles to activate in order to hold the injured area still and out of harm’s way, like when you’ve sprained your ankle and hold it up rather than putting weight through it.
 This type of pain usually passes as the damaged tissues heal.

 However, pain is not always the direct result of damaged tissues.
 Sometimes the body’s alarm (pain) system becomes overactive or hypersensitive and normal activities that previously were not painful, or indeed previously were pleasurable, are now enough to raise the pain alarm.
 Kind of like those car alarms that used to be set off by someone just brushing past the rear vision mirror.